Snipe hunt

 A snipe hunt is a type of practical joke or fool's errand, in existence in North America as early as the 1840s, in which an unsuspecting newcomer is duped into trying to catch an elusive animal called a snipe.
 Although the snipe is a real bird, a snipe hunt is a quest for a nonexistent creature whose description varies.

 The target of the prank is led to an outdoor spot and given instructions for catching the snipe; these often include waiting in the dark and holding an empty bag or making noises to attract the creature.
 The others involved in the prank then leave the newcomer alone in the woods to discover the joke.
-As an American rite of passage, snipe hunting is often associated with summer camps and groups such as the Boy Scouts.
+As an American rite of passage, snipe hunting is often associated with summer camps and similar outdoor activities.
 In France, a similar joke is called "hunting the dahut".

-In North America
+Description

-Although snipe are actual birds (three genera within the sandpiper family), the snipe hunt is a practical joke, often associated with summer camps and other types of outdoor camping, in which the victim is tricked into hunting for an imaginary creature.
-(Note: For snipe as a real bird, see Fee & Webb (2016); Marsh (2015); Palmatier (1995).
+Although snipe are actual birds (three genera within the sandpiper family), the snipe hunt is a practical joke, often associated with summer camps and other types of outdoor activities including camping and hunting, in which the victim is tricked into searching for an imaginary creature.

-As an imaginary creature, see Brunvand (1996); Marsh (2015).

-For snipe hunt as summer camp prank, see Fee & Webb (2016); Paris (2008).

-As camp prank more generally, see Brunvand (1996); Marsh (2015); Watts (2007).)

 Snipe hunters are typically led to an outdoor spot at night and given a bag or pillowcase along with instructions that can include either waiting quietly or making odd noises to attract the creatures.
 The other group members leave, promising to chase the snipe toward the newcomer; instead, they return home or to camp, leaving the victim of the prank alone in the dark to discover that they have been duped and left "holding the bag".
-(Note: For method of the prank, see Brunvand (1996); Fee & Webb (2016); Marsh (2015); O'Neil (2014); Palmatier (1995); Watts (2007).

-For implements used, see Fee & Webb (2016); Palmatier (1995).